morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Update: 2024-12-15 - Running the adapter with kernel 6.12 these days.
 It is still very stable.
 This is a really good adapter to use with Linux.

 Update: 2025-03-19 - Running this adapter with kernel 6.14 using Ubuntu 25.04 these days.
 Extremely stable.
 New capability for kernel 6.14: P2P-device.
 Highly recommended adapter for Linux users.
-Many Linux users have this adapters now.
+Many Linux users have this adapter now.

 If you want something specific tested, let me know by asking in Issues.